jjvanzon/Circular-Language-Spec-Plans/done/2008-07-1---system-objects-spec-project-summary.md

 ##### Extension Procedure Part of Parent

 - Extension procedures might not be defined by the list object.
 The extension procedures might be defined by the parent object.
 This counts for related items too.
 A related item’s extension procedures might be defined by the parent object.
 Extension procedures might be normal commands, not system commands.
 - \> It seems just more practical to make the extension procedures part of the parent object.
-Only a normal Encircle language object might define commands, that have all the possibilities of the programming language.
+Only a normal Circular language object might define commands, that have all the possibilities of the programming language.
 You may not really be able to change objects like related items or related lists, because they are system objects.
 Maybe those system objects can only be extended, not changed.

 ##### Object References Inherently Part of Parent